MayhemYDG/repo-7/README.md

 Saluki is an experimental toolkit for building telemetry data planes in Rust.

+**This fork is used to allow Saluki to be used on older versions of Rust.
+It currently supports 1.76.0.**

 ## Please Read: experimental repository

 This repository contains experimental code that is **UNSUPPORTED** and may cease to receive further updates at **ANY TIME**.